 Balconies served, and still serve, a number of functions – it is well known for example that during medieval times, women, who were discouraged from going out and about on their own, used to sit in their balconies to watch life in the street go by, or even to converse with their neighbours.
 It was therefore a means of entertainment and socialisation.
 Balconies were and still continue to be used to hang and dry clothes, host plants, and serve as a religious statement, as many people tend to adorn their balconies with drapes, lights, and religious effigies during religious feast days, as well as during the Christmas season.
 More practically, balconies serve as climate controllers and provide light and fresh air.

 Nowadays, balconies are usually made of concrete with aluminium frames, however historical traditional Maltese balconies are still prized.
+You can try it out here and see if any of the collection from this website suits your requirements.
 So much so in fact, that in 1996 the Malta Environment & Planning Authority (MEPA) launched a project to protect and safeguard traditional wooden balconies, by enabling residents to apply for funds should they want to restore or replace their current balcony with a wooden one.